‘Deadliest Catch’ Star Edgar Hansen Admits To Sexually Abusing A 16-Year-Old

 No one on the show’s team has spoken out about Hansen’s latest arrest and conviction, and the Discovery Networks haven’t released an official statement about the show’s star, either.

-Neither the prosecuting attorney, nor the Deadliest Catch star’s attorney, returned People‘s request for comment.
+Neither the prosecuting attorney nor the Deadliest Catch star’s attorney returned People‘s request for comment.